rns21/RDK_Documentation/docs/connectivity/docs/components/gponmanager.md

 # GPON Manager

-GPON Manager is responsible for managing the GPON  interface and its associated ONUs (Optical Network Units).
+GPON Manager component is responsible for managing the GPON interface and its associated ONUs.
 Its primary function is to abstract the complexities of GPON hardware, provide a standardized data model for configuration and monitoring, and ensure seamless integration with the rest of the RDK-B stack.

 Core responsibilities include: